-We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high quality information.
-If you would like to tell us about a blog, nominate them by emailing us at email@example.com!
+We’ve carefully selected these blogs because they’re actively working to educate, inspire, and empower their readers with frequent updates and high-quality information.
+If you’d like to tell us about a blog, nominate them by emailing us at email@example.com!

 The Sleep Doctor

-Tweet him: @thesleepdoctor
+Tweet him @thesleepdoctor

 The Sleep Lady

 Exhausted parents: Look to Kim West to troubleshoot your child’s sleep challenges.
 West’s gentle method helps parents give their children a good night’s sleep without resistance.
 She offers guidance on establishing good sleep schedules and environments.
 She posts about common problems like night waking, regression, and early rising.
 She also tackles the oft-controversial issue of co-sleeping.
 In addition to her advice, West hosts guest sleep coaches and post vlogs and other parenting tips.

 For the latest sleep-related research and medical advice, turn to Sleep Scholar.
 Edited by sleep experts, this blog speaks primarily to other sleep and health professionals.
 It’s a great resource for learning more about how sleep disorders may impact everything from health to work.
 In addition to educational articles, the blog discusses industry news like conferences and events.
 They also highlight new therapies and research gaps.

 Sleep.org breaks their sleep-related articles into four critical categories: age, bedroom, lifestyle, and science.
 The site is brought to you by the National Sleep Foundation.
 Come here to learn how sleep affects the body and gain tips for improving rest quality.
 They’ll also help you ensure a healthy environment and hygienic sleep.
 The site also posts about the latest guidelines on important issues like infant sleep safety.